waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Conclusion:** This path is story-locked.

 ## V. Puzzle Solutions & Observations
-### Goldenrod Dept. Store Basement Puzzle
-- **Mechanic:** A dynamic box-pushing maze where Black Belts move and create/remove walls based on the player's position.
-The goal is to clear a path to the ladder at (17, 2).
-- **Hypothesis:** A specific sequence of movements and interactions with the Black Belts is required to open the path.

 ### Ruins of Alph Ho-Oh Puzzle
 - **Mechanic:** A 16-piece puzzle on a 6x6 grid.
 The goal is to assemble the image of Ho-Oh in the central 4x4 area.
-Pieces are picked up from the border and placed into empty slots.
-A piece cannot be placed in an occupied slot; the existing piece must be moved first.
-- **Status:** First attempt at solving the puzzle failed.
-The game did not auto-complete, indicating an incorrect arrangement.
-Currently in the process of disassembling the incorrect solution to start over.
-- **Strategy (Revised):**
+- **Current Strategy:**
     1. Move all 16 pieces to the outer border to get a clear view of each one.
+(Completed)
-    2. Carefully re-identify corner and edge pieces.
+    2. Carefully re-identify corner and edge pieces based on the Ho-Oh image.
-    3. Assemble the outer frame of the 4x4 picture first, verifying each piece's fit.
+    3. Assemble the outer frame of the 4x4 picture first.
     4. Fill in the four middle pieces last.
-    5. If a target slot is occupied, move the blocking piece to a temporary empty slot on the border.
+- **Alternative Hypotheses (If current strategy fails):**
+    1. The solution is non-obvious (e.g., arrange by color pattern, leave a specific gap, use border pieces).
+    2. The puzzle is a minor feature with no significant reward.
+(Low probability given the context of the ruins).

+### Goldenrod Dept. Store Basement Puzzle
+- **Mechanic:** A dynamic box-pushing maze where Black Belts move and create/remove walls based on the player's position.
+The goal is to clear a path to the ladder at (17, 2).
+- **Hypothesis:** A specific sequence of movements and interactions with the Black Belts is required to open the path.

 ## VI.
 Untested Hypotheses & Future Plans
 *   **`CUT_TREE` Respawn Conditions:** A `CUT_TREE` at (8, 25) in Ilex Forest respawned.
 I need to test the exact conditions.
-Does it happen after a certain number of steps, after leaving the map, or after a certain amount of time?
 Next time I cut a tree near a map transition, I will immediately leave and re-enter the map to check if it has respawned.
 *   **`WARP_CARPET_DOWN` Traversability:** I need to test if `WARP_CARPET_DOWN` tiles are truly one-way.
 Next time I'm on one, I will attempt to move up, left, and right to confirm.
-*   **Ho-Oh Puzzle Alternate Solutions:** If a second, careful visual assembly of the Ho-Oh image fails, my alternative hypothesis is that the solution is non-obvious (e.g., arranging by color, leaving a gap, etc.).
-I will test this only after a second standard attempt fails.
-*   **Puzzle Solver Tool:** If I continue to struggle with visual puzzles like the Ho-Oh one, I should define a custom tool.
-The tool would take a representation of the puzzle state (grid, pieces) and the target image, and output the sequence of moves to solve it.
-This is better than an agent as it's a computational task.
+*   **Puzzle Solver Tool Idea:** If I get stuck on visual puzzles, I should define a `puzzle_solver` tool.
+    - **Input:** A representation of the puzzle grid (e.g., a 2D array of piece IDs) and a target configuration.
+    - **Output:** A sequence of moves (e.g., `["pick(x1,y1)", "place(x2,y2)"]`) to solve it.
+    - **Logic:** This would require an algorithm like A* search or a similar pathfinding/planning algorithm to find the optimal sequence of moves.
+It is a computational task, perfect for a tool.